 We will get the result below:

-The calculated interest payments are negative values, as it represents outgoing payments for the person who took the loan.
+The calculated interest payments are negative values, as they represent outgoing payments by the party who took out the loan.

-Often, this formula will give very or very low results.
-It generally happens when we forget to convert the annual interest rates or the number of periods to months or quarters as required.
+Often, this formula may give very low results.
+This typically happens when we forget to convert the annual interest rate or the number of periods to months or quarters as required.
 To avoid errors, we need to make sure that we are consistent about units for specifying rate and nper.